15 Simple Craft Activities for Seniors That Boost Memory & Joy

 - Optional clasps

-For seniors with arthritis, these approaches work well:
+For arthritis, these approaches work well:

 - Choose large, colorful beads that are easier to grasp